cannonbeach/opensrthub/README.md

    - ************************* PAY ATTENTION: YOU MUST BE IN THE /var/app DIRECTORY FOR THIS TO WORK *****************************
    - username@server:/var/app:$ sudo pm2 start --name 'opensrthub' server.js --wait-ready
    - username@server:/var/app:$ sudo pm2 save
+5. The default user login is username: admin, password: password
+   - If you want to change the username and login (or add more users) there is a json formatted text file named /opt/srthub/users.json where you can edit
-5. Select to add "New SRT Receiver" or "New SRT Server"
+6. Select to add "New SRT Receiver" or "New SRT Server"
-6. Save your configuration
+7. Save your configuration
 ```

 If you want to install on a different version of Ubuntu, you will need to update the Dockerfile in the Docker directory to be the same as the version of Ubuntu you are targeting.